International relations (1919–1939): 1933–1935

-1936–37
+1936–1937

 Eastern Europe

-A major result of the First World War was the breakup of the Russian, Austro-Hungarian, and Ottoman empires, as well as partial losses to the German Empire.
+A major result of the First World War was the breakup of the Russian, Austro-Hungarian, and Ottoman Empires, as well as partial losses to the German Empire.
 A surge of ethnic nationalism created a series of new states in Eastern Europe, validated by the Versailles Treaty of 1919.
 Ukraine, Belarus, Georgia, Armenia, and Azerbaijan tried to do the same but were later retaken by the Bolsheviks in Russia.
 Czechoslovakia and Yugoslavia became entirely new nations.
 Austria and Hungary survived with much smaller territories based on their German and Hungarian core populations.

 Poland was reconstituted after the partitions of the 1790s had divided it between Germany, Austria, and Russia.
-Romania, Bulgaria and Albania survived the tumble, but their borders were adjusted.
+Romania, Bulgaria, and Albania survived the tumble, but their borders were adjusted.
 All the countries were heavily rural, with little industry and only a few urban centers.
 Nationalism was the dominant force but most of the countries had ethnic or religious minorities who felt threatened by majority elements.
-Nearly all became democratic in the 1920s, but all of them (except Czechoslovakia and Finland) gave up democracy during the depression years of the 1930s, in favor of autocratic or strong-man or single party states.
+Nearly all became democratic in the 1920s, but all of them (except Czechoslovakia and Finland) gave up democracy during the depression years of the 1930s, in favor of autocratic, strong-man or single party states.
 The new states were unable to form stable military alliances, and one by one were too weak to stand up against Nazi Germany or the Soviet Union, which took them over between 1938 and 1945.

 Baltic states

-Estonia, Latvia, and Lithuania successfully broke away from Russia in 1918-1920 and became independent countries.
+Estonia, Latvia, and Lithuania successfully broke away from Russia in 1918–1920 and became independent countries.
 Bolshevik radicals at first held power, especially in Latvia, but were replaced during the 1920s with conservative political coalitions based on ethnic nationalism.
 The population in the early 1920s ranged from 1.1 million in Estonia, and 1.8 million in Latvia, to 2.2 million in Lithuania.
 Minorities comprised 12% of the population of Estonia, 27% in Latvia, and 20% in Lithuania.
 Each was heavily rural, especially Lithuania.
 Each privileged its main ethnic majority and its language and religion.
-They all had to deal with a mosaic of minorities: Germans, Jews, Belorussians, Russians, and Poles.
+They all had to deal with a mosaic of minorities: Germans, Jews, Belarusians, Russians, and Poles.
 The minorities had different languages, religions, and cultures.
 The Germans generally were the main landowners.
 There were outside attempts to incite separatist movements, with little success.
 The Baltic governments limited the rights and privileges of the minorities, but the minorities had enough solidarity to resist assimilation.
 These attempts caused an unfavorable international reaction.
 Poland's seizure of Vilnius outraged the Lithuanians and made impossible any coordination or diplomatic cooperation among the three countries.

-All three survived until 1939-40, when they were taken over by the Soviet Union and the local leadership was suppressed, executed or escaped into exile.
+All three survived until 1939–40, when they were taken over by the Soviet Union and the local leadership was suppressed, executed or escaped into exile.
 The Germans invaded in 1941 and were expelled in 1944.
 After additional purges large numbers of Russians were resettled in Estonia and Latvia, and smaller numbers in Lithuania.